Diverticulosis and Diverticulitis

 Sharper pain with breathing or jarring movements such as walking.

-Your doctor will ask about your medical history, bowel habits and diet and will conduct a physical examination, including a rectal examination with a gloved finger to detect tenderness, blockage or blood.
-Your doctor may press on your abdomen to check for tenderness.
-If inflammation is spreading, discomfort will remain even after the doctor removes the pressure.
-If you have sharper pain when you move, an abscess may have ruptured.
+On the other hand, diverticulitis almost always causes symptoms.
+Your doctor will ask about your medical history, bowel habits and diet and will conduct a physical examination.
+Your doctor will press on your abdomen to check for tenderness.

 People whose diets contain large amounts of fiber are less likely to develop diverticular disease.
 The American Dietetic Association recommends 20 grams to 35 grams of fiber a day, preferably from fruits, vegetables and grains.
 Your doctor also may recommend unprocessed bran or a fiber product.
 It is important to increase fiber intake gradually and to drink more water to increase the bulk of the bowel movements, which reduces pressure inside the bowel.